tsdat/tsdat/docs/tutorials/vap_pipelines.md

 Linux (WSL) to run VAP pipelines, and have conda install on their chosen Linux distribution.
 Instructions for installing WSL are located [here](./setup_wsl.md).

+Raw Spotter data to follow along in this VAP can be downloaded from the [MHKDR](https://mhkdr.openei.org/submissions/545).
+Find the entry called "Raw Data from Spotter Buoy.zip" and download it.
+Unzip the folder and run the *spotter* ingest pipeline.

-TODO: Add data and link to MHKDR, add setup errors section, table of contents and what covers what
+TODO: Add setup errors section, table of contents and what covers what, sh file

 ## Installing the Pipeline Repository
 We'll begin by cloning or downloading the `sofar_spotter_pipelines` repository.
 There are 4 pipelines in this repository:
-  1. "spotter": The ingest pipeline that ingests the raw Spotter CSV files (those ending in _FLT, _LOC, _SST) and runs quality control.
+  1. *spotter*: The ingest pipeline that ingests the raw Spotter CSV files (those ending in _FLT, _LOC, _SST) and runs quality control.
-  2. "vap_gps": A VAP pipelines takes the raw GPS data and bin-averages it into 10 minute intervals.
+  2. *vap_gps*: A VAP pipelines takes the raw GPS data and bin-averages it into 10 minute intervals.
 It is included for the purposes of this tutorial.
-  3. "vap_wave_raw": A VAP pipeline that runs spectral analysis on the ingested buoy motion data to calculate wave statistics and runs quality control.
+  3. *vap_wave_raw*: A VAP pipeline that runs spectral analysis on the ingested buoy motion data to calculate wave statistics and runs quality control.
 Meant to be run on a daily interval.
-  4. "vap_wave_stats": The final VAP pipeline that takes the wave statistics from "vap_wave_raw" and interpolates GPS positions and sea surface temperature (SST) measurements onto the wave timestamps.
+  4. *vap_wave_stats*: The final VAP pipeline that takes the wave statistics from *vap_wave_raw* and interpolates GPS positions and sea surface temperature (SST) measurements onto the wave timestamps.
 Also does some additional calculations and summary plots.
 Meant to be run on a monthly interval.

-The instructions for running the repository are located in the top-level README, and these are the same as in the [ingest pipeline tutorial](./data_ingest.md).
+The instructions for running pipelines in this repository are located in the top-level README and are the same as in the [ingest pipeline tutorial](./data_ingest.md).

 If you haven't already, create a new environment for running pipelines by opening a new terminal in VSCode and running `conda env create`.
 If you are not on a Unix machine or